- About Us

 Mr. Wunderman has addressed industry and government groups in more than 25 countries.
 He has been the featured speaker at many important functions of the direct marketing industry, as well as Chairman of the first Direct Marketing Day in New York in 1971 and Chairman again in 1983.
 He was Visiting Professor Direct marketing at the School for Continuing and Professional Studies at New York University 1998-2000.
 He has also lectured on direct marketing at Columbia University, Fordham University, Boston University and the Massachusetts Institute of Technology.
 He attended Brooklyn College, The New York School for Social Research and Columbia University, where he did graduate work in cultural anthropology and art history.
 He was awarded an honorary degree of Doctor of Humane Letters by the City University of New York in June of 1984.

-Mr. Wunderman was formerly a Director of the Advertising Council and he also served on the Board of Directors of the Direct Marketing Association.
+Mr. Wunderman was formerly a Director of the Advertising Council and he also served on the Board of Directors of the Data & Marketing Association.
 He was Secretary/Treasurer of the American Association of Advertising Agencies for two years and a member of its Operations Committee and Board of Directors.

 He is former Chairman of the Executive Committee of The Center for Direct Marketing of New York University, and he was Founding Chairman of The DMA International Strategic Forum on Direct Marketing.
 He also served on the Editorial Review Board of the Journal of Direct Marketing of the Medill School of Journalism of Northwestern University, and he was formerly Chairman of the Communications Design Advisory Committee of the Parsons School of Design and a member of its Board of Overseers.